Query builder

 Tips and troubleshooting

 - You can also add a grouping directly from the Fields sidebar by right-clicking a field and selecting Add as Grouping.
-This adds the field to the Group by clause without opening the Group by dropdown.
+This adds the field to the Grouped by clause without opening the Grouped by dropdown.

 - Start with a shorter time range while building your query, then expand after results look correct.